Welcome to the Alinco Mascot Manual©

 The division of a sports team that is responsible for game-time entertainment and promotions.
 Most mascot programs are part of Game Operations

 A person who assists the performer while in costume.
 This person helps the mascot performer navigate difficult environments.
-He or she also assists with dressing, props, crowd control, etc. Also called a Spotter.
+He or she also assists with dressing, props, crowd control, etc. A handler is also known as a Spotter.

 A person who assists the performer while in costume.
 This person helps the mascot performer navigate difficult environments.
-He or she also assists with dressing, props, crowd control, etc. Also called a Handler.
+He or she also assists with dressing, props, crowd control, etc. A spotter is also known as a Handler.

 We hope you have enjoyed this so far, more to come!